Gas vs. Electric Car Fires [2022 Findings]

-Every year, car fires cause over a billion dollars of property damage losses and kill hundreds of people, with collisions causing the majority of fatal vehicle fires.
-Hybrid vehicles have the most vehicle fires per 100K vehicle sales, followed by gas vehicles.
-Despite the recent concern about electric vehicle fires, they have the fewest fires per 100K vehicle sales and had only two model recalls for fire risks in the past year.
+Every year, car fires cause over a billion dollars of property damage losses and kill hundreds of people.
+Hybrid vehicles have the most vehicle fires, followed by gas and then electric vehicles.

 Free Auto Insurance Comparison

 Secured with SHA-256 Encryption

 UPDATED: May 13, 2022

 It’s all about you.
 We want to help you make the right coverage choices.